tonyskidmore/azure-subnet-query/README.md

 ````

-Query and export to CSV
+Query and export to CSV file named after the targeted subnet.

 ````powershell